-‘State aggression’: Somalia demands Israel withdraw Somaliland recognition
+Somalia demands Israel withdraw Somaliland recognition

 Omar accused Israel of pursuing Somaliland’s recognition in order to further displace Palestinians from Gaza.
 “One of the motivating factors is the displacement of Palestinians from Gaza,” he told Al Jazeera.
 “It has been widely known – Israel’s goal on that issue.”

+Palestine’s foreign ministry backed Somalia, recalling that Israel had previously identified Somaliland as a potential destination for forcibly displacing Palestinians from Gaza, which it described as a “red line”.

-On Saturday, Somaliland’s Cirro defended the move, insisting it was “not directed against any state, nor does it pose a threat to regional peace”.
+On Saturday, Somaliland’s Cirro defended the Israeli move, insisting it was “not directed against any state, nor does it pose a threat to regional peace”.

 Hours after Israeli Prime Minister Benjamin Netanyahu announced the recognition on Friday, Somalia’s prime minister’s office issued a statement describing Israel’s action as a deliberate attack on Somalia’s sovereignty and an unlawful step, and emphasising that Somaliland remains an integral and “inseparable” part of the Somali territory.